Jack Jouett: Col. Tarleton's travels

 At 11:30 pm, Tarleton paused for a three-hour rest at Louisa Courthouse.
 He began his march again at about 2 am.
 He soon encountered a train of 13 supply wagons at Boswell's Tavern bound for South Carolina where General Nathanael Greene led the main branch of the Continental Army in the South.
 Tarleton burned the wagons and continued onward.

 Around dawn, Tarleton reached the plantations of Castle Hill, Doctor Thomas Walker's home, and a splinter group of British arrived at Belvoir, the home of his son, Continental Congress member John Walker.
 Tarleton captured or paroled various important figures at the two plantations.
-Supposedly, Dr. Walker prepared an elaborate breakfast (including alcohol), for Tarleton in order to allow more time for Jefferson and the legislature to get warning of the cavalry.
-Tarleton's account says he did pause at Castle Hill for a half-hour rest, but the story of Walker's ploy is probably apocryphal.
+Dr. Walker supposedly prepared an elaborate breakfast (including alcohol), for Tarleton in order to allow more time for Jefferson and the legislature to get warning of the cavalry, but that might be apocryphal.
+Tarleton's account says he did pause at Castle Hill for a half-hour rest.